HemanthScutoid/spacelinx-mes-docs/docs/manufacturing/guides/guides.md

 ---

-✅ You now know how to **view, create, edit, and manage guides** in the system!
+✅ You now know how to **view, create, edit, and manage guides** in the system, and understand **why guides are important for standardization, quality, and traceability**.